How to Detect Network Dependence in Latent Factor Models? A Bias-Corrected CD Test: Concluding remarks

 \section{Concluding remarks}

-In this paper we have revisited the problem of testing error cross-sectional dependence in panel data models with latent factors.
-Starting with a pure multi-factor model we show that the standard CD test proposed by \cite{pesaran2004general} remains valid if the latent factors are weak, but over-reject when one or more of the latent factors are strong.
-The over-rejection of CD\ test in the case of strong factors is also established by \cite{juodis2021incidental}, who propose a randomized test statistic to correct for over-rejection and add a screening component to achieve power.
-However, as we show, JR's $CD_{W^{+}}$ test is not guaranteed to have the correct size and need not be powerful against spatial or network alternatives.
+This paper revisits the problem of testing error cross-sectional independence in panel data models with latent factors.
+Starting with a pure latent multi-factor model we show that the standard CD test proposed by \cite{pesaran2004general} remains valid if the latent factors are weak, but over-reject when one or more of the latent factors are strong.
+The over-rejection of the CD test in the case of strong factors is also established by \cite{juodis2022incidental}, who propose a randomized test statistic to correct for over-rejection and add a screening component to achieve power.
+However, as we show, JR's CD$_{W^{+}}$ test is not guaranteed to have the correct size and need not be powerful against spatial or network alternatives.
 Such alternatives are of particular interest in the analyses of ripple effects in housing markets, and clustering of firms within industries in capital or arbitrage asset pricing models.
 In fact, using Monte Carlo experiments we show that under non-Gaussian errors the JR test continues to over-reject when the cross section dimension ($n$) is larger than the time dimension ($T$), and often has power close to size against spatial alternatives.
-To overcome some of these shortcomings, we propose a simple bias-corrected CD test, labelled $CD^{\ast}$, which is shown to be asymptotically $N(0,1)$ when $n$ and $T$ tend to infinity such that $n/T\rightarrow\kappa$, for a fixed constant $\kappa$.
-This result holds for pure latent factor models as well as for panel regressions with latent factors.
-Our analysis is confined to static panels and further research is required before the CD$^{\ast}$ can be considered for dynamic panels with latent factors.
+To overcome some of these shortcomings, we propose a simple bias-corrected CD test statistic, labeled $CD^{\ast}$, which is shown to be asymptotically $\mathcal{N}(0,1)$ under the null when $n$ and $T\rightarrow \infty$ such that $n/T\rightarrow\kappa$, for a fixed constant $\kappa$.
+In addition, the CD$^{\text{*}}$ test is shown to have power against network type dependence.
+These results hold for pure latent factor models as well as for panel regression models with latent factors.
+To deal with possible error serial dependence, following \cite{baltagi2016testing}, we also consider a variance adjusted version of $CD^{\ast}$, as well as an alternative ARDL adjusted version that eliminates the error serial dependence before the application of the CD$^{\text{*}}$ test procedure.
+Both of these approaches are shown to perform well within the Monte Carlo set up of the paper.